 Lent is an observance lasting 40 days starting on Ash Wednesday and ending just before Easter Sunday.
 The purpose of Lent is to focus on Jesus’ sacrifice on the cross and the miracle of His Resurrection.
-During the Lenten season many people make a personal commitment to fasting or giving up certain things in their lives as an act of penitence.

 Basic facts about Lent

 - Mardi Gras, or “Fat Tuesday,” is the Tuesday before Lent begins.